mikolasan/mikolasan.github.io/src/markdown/ai/reinforcement-learning-using-artificial-neural-networks.md

 [Multi Layer Perceptron](https://scikit-learn.org/stable/modules/neural_networks_supervised.html) - I don't like this approach too much but just sending in case

-I somewhat satisfied how many topics we tackled this week.
-Even though I didn't train a single ANN (I think conventional "training" is wrong because it stops once errors on test set are minimized which obviously reveals the flaw - the network can only do what it trained to do), but I see that ANN can approximate functions, can follow logical statements, can store information as memory.
+I think conventional "training" is wrong because it stops once errors on test set are minimized which obviously reveals the flaw - the network can only do what it trained to do), but I see that ANN can approximate functions, can follow logical statements, can store information as memory.
 It creates a base for my theory.
 Some insights can be borrowed from neuroscience to advance ANN quality, but there must be a way to transfer connections into symbolism - extract functions, logic and memories encoded in ANN.
 So what we just did, but in reverse.